gianfrancodemarco/site/content/posts/dumb-db-2.md

 When querying for a specific *id*, instead of scanning the entire table file, we can use the hash table to quickly find the position of the row in the file and only read the corresponding bytes.

-> *Note*: A proper DBMS would have a **query planner** to *analyze* the query, check the indexes and choose the best strategy to execute the query.
+> *Note*: A proper DBMS would have a **query planner** to *analyze* the query, check the indexes, and choose the best strategy to execute the query.
-> DumbDB is okay with just assuming the index exists on primary key and use it for all queries that use the primary key.
+> DumbDB is okay with just assuming the index exists on the primary key and use it for all queries that use the primary key.

 ## Implementation